What is a Hydroponic Tower Garden?

 The tower garden is shaped like a tall cylinder with a reservoir tank at the bottom.
 A water pump is used to pump water to the top of the tower.
 Roots of the plants are watered as water drips back down and into the reservoir tank below.
 Water is pumped back up and the process repeats.
 You probably realize now, the water efficiency hydroponic growing methods provide.
 This is one of the key advantages of hydroponic towers.

 A common question is – how long do you water the garden?
-Assuming your plants were germinated in rockwool - a general rule of thumb is to let the pump run about 15 minutes every hour.
-So, 15 minutes on and 45 minutes off, for 16 – 20 hours a day.
+Assuming your plants were germinated in rockwool - a general rule of thumb is to let the pump run 15 minutes every hour.
+So, 15 minutes on and 45 minutes off, for 14 – 18 hours a day (less hours when it's cooler, more hours when it's warmer).
 But if you germinated in sponge cubes - you'll need more frequent watering because sponges don't retain water as well.
 More like 15 minutes on and 15 minutes off, for 24 hours a day.
 More on this in the germination section of our website.
 In warmer months, you should increase your watering frequency.

 Note this is a general guideline and the watering schedule should be adjusted as needed.
 For example, because of their bigger root systems mature plants can retain water better than younger plants.
 This means mature plants can do well over longer periods without water.